 Cane Corso cropped ears is legal in most countries, though there are a few exceptions.
 In the United States, for example, Cane Corso ear cropping is banned in the state of Maryland.
 In addition, a number of European countries have also outlawed the practice, including Denmark, Norway, Sweden, and Finland.
 If you are unsure about the laws in your country or region, be sure to check with your veterinarian before scheduling Cane Corso ear cropping.

-Cane Corso Without Cropped Ears
+Cane Corso Floppy Ears Or Natural Ears

-you may be wondering if you should get one with cropped or uncropped ears.
+You may be wondering if you should get one with cropped or uncropped ears.
 There’s no right or wrong answer, it’s simply a matter of preference.
 Some people prefer the look of cropped ears, while others find uncropped ears to be more aesthetically pleasing.
 Ultimately, the decision is up to you.
 However, there are a few things to keep in mind before making your decision.

 Cane Corso Ear Crop Styles